richardellison/postGIStools/README.md

 The data originates from the [REST Countries API](https://restcountries.eu/), whereas the country geometries are from the *wrld\_simpl* map included in maptools R package.

 To read data from PostgreSQL into R, postGIStools provides the `get_postgis_query` function.
 Like the `dbGetQuery` function in PostgreSQL, it requires a connection object and a SQL statement, which in this case must be a SELECT statement.
-In addition, the user may indentify a geometry and/or hstore field by name.
-Note that since the geometry and hstore field names must be found in the query statement, wildcards ("SELECT \*") cannot be used.
+In addition, the user may identify a geometry and/or hstore field by name.

 ``` r
 library(RPostgreSQL)